microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ci_cd/_index.md

     ![Screenshot showing the helm release values](./img/github_helm_release_example.png)

 - The repository has the following GitHub actions that build the Contoso Supermarket's CI/CD workflow
-  - **Promote-to-staging:** This workflow is triggered once a pull request targeting the code of the PoS application is merged.
-It will build the new images based on code changes, increment the image tag, run unit tests and update the PoS application on the _Staging_ environment.
+  - __Promote-to-staging:__ This workflow is triggered once a pull request targeting the code of the PoS application is merged.
+It will build the new images based on code changes, increment the image tag, run unit tests, and update the PoS application on the _Staging_ environment.
-  - **Promote-to-canary:** This workflow is triggered once the staging cluster has a healthy deployment of the PoS application, this is done once the Flux v2 operator captures the new commit in staging branch and generates an notification that the deployment is ready.
-It will build the new canary image, run integration tests and submits a PR to update the image tag on the _canary_ Helm release.
+  - __Promote-to-canary:__ This workflow is triggered once the staging cluster has a healthy deployment of the PoS application, this is done once the Flux v2 operator captures the new commit in the staging branch and generates a notification that the deployment is ready.
+It will build the new canary image, run integration tests, and submits a PR to update the image tag on the _canary_ Helm release.
-  - **Promote-to-production:** This workflow is triggered once the canary cluster has a healthy deployment of the PoS application, this is done once the Flux v2 operator captures the new commit in canary branch and generates an notification that the deployment is ready.
-It will build the new production image, run final tests and submits a PR to update the image tag on the _production_ Helm release.
+  - __Promote-to-production:__ This workflow is triggered once the canary cluster has a healthy deployment of the PoS application, this is done once the Flux v2 operator captures the new commit in the canary branch and generates a notification that the deployment is ready.
+It will build the new production image, run final tests, and submits a PR to update the image tag on the _production_ Helm release.

     ![Screenshot showing all the GitHub actions](./img/github_actions_list.png)